-The Laboratory had six categorical exclusion (CX) determinations in 2006 that involved research activities at offsite institutions.
-All other activities were covered under the Laboratory's "site-wide" categorical exclusion for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations" which was submitted and approved by DOE-AMSO.
+All research activities in 2007 were covered under the Laboratory's "site-wide" categorical exclusion for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations" which was submitted and approved by DOE-AMSO.
 This exclusion is valid through September 2008.
 This "site-wide" CX eliminates unnecessary documentation but will still uphold the integrity of NEPA.
 Categorical exclusions are classes of actions that DOE has determined do not individually or cumulatively have a significant effect on the environment and do not require the preparation of either an environmental assessment or an environmental impact statement.